vkotturu/learning-library/developer-library/microservices-unified-observability/deploy-and-test-app/deploy-and-test-app.md

     <copy>kubectl get pods --all-namespaces</copy>
     ```

-## Task 3: Deploy microservices and access application via NodePort and curl
+## Task 2: Deploy microservices and access application

 1. Run the deploy script.
 This will create the deployment, services, etc. for all microservices in the kubernetes cluster `msdataworkshop` namespace: